graphql/graphql-over-http/ROADMAP.md

 ### Actions

 - Move to the GraphQL Foundation
-- Set of running examples of ~5 of the most popular servers/clients
+- Set of running examples of ~5 of the most popular servers/clients with a standard, minimal GraphQL schema
 - Test suite to automate testing of GraphQL servers compliance with the spec
   - Can be applied to examples of popular server or public GraphQL APIs
 - Results of popular libraries and APIs compliance with current spec